- Supernormal profit is all the excess profit a firm makes above the minimum return necessary to keep a firm in business.

 - Apple.
 In 2015, Apple was the world’s most profitable company with profits of $53.4 billion.
 It also had cash reserves of $216bn.
 This is accumulated profit saved in their bank accounts.
 The supernormal profit of Apple comes from its very strong brand loyalty and products which have sold well, despite high prices.

 - JP Morgan Chase & Co.
 In 2015, J P Morgan Chase made profits of $24.4 billion.

 - Berkshire Hathaway.
 An investment trust owned by Warren Buffet.
 Berkshire Hathaway made profits of $24.1 billion.

-- In the Shell is the most profitable firm with profits in the region of $27bn (most profitable company).
+- In 2018, Shell made profits of $21.4 billion.
+In the past, it has been one of the most profitable firms in the world (most profitable company).
 This is clearly supernormal profit.
 There are strong barriers to entry in the oil/petroleum market.